Neuromuscular Medicine and CNP/EMG Fellowships

 Overview

-Either fellowship program can be coupled with an additional year for advanced research and/or clinical training.
-Fellows are strongly encouraged to consider this option.
-The two-year pathway is an excellent opportunity to pursue more in-depth research, gain additional procedural and clinical skills, enroll in courses in education and research, and lay a strong foundation for the fellow’s future career.
+The ACGME fellowship year can be coupled with an optional second year.
+The two-year pathway is an excellent opportunity to pursue in-depth research, obtain certification in education and scientific skills, hone procedural and clinical acumen, and lay a strong foundation for the fellow’s future career.

-Visit Frequently Asked Questions for information about rotations, training sites, didactics, benefits, and life in the Bay Area.
+Visit FAQ for more information about rotations, training sites, didactics, benefits, and life in the Bay Area.

 Clinical Training